GrassLab/osdi/labs/lab2.rst

 You can get and set UART's clock rate by mailbox.
 After that, you can set baud rate register according to UART's base clock rate.

-``elective`` Get or set UART clock by mailbox and replace mini UART by PL011 UART.
+``elective 1`` Get or set UART clock by mailbox and replace mini UART by PL011 UART.

 Splash
 ------